- 24/7 Free Consultation: (888) 424-5757 Tap Here To Call Us

 Hypoxic-Ischemic Encephalopathy (HIE)

 Hypoxic-ischemic encephalopathy (HIE) is a severe brain injury caused by a lack of oxygen and blood flow before, during, or after birth.
-During a C-section, delays in delivery, umbilical cord complications, or failure to monitor fetal distress can result in oxygen deprivation, increasing the risk of HIE.
+During a C-section, delays in delivery, umbilical cord complications, or failure to monitor fetal distress can result in oxygen supply deprivation, increasing the risk of HIE.

-Doctors and other staff must act quickly if a baby shows signs of oxygen deprivation.
+Doctors and other staff must act quickly if a baby shows signs of oxygen supply deprivation.
 If a preventable delay or error during a C-section led to HIE, families may be eligible to file a claim.

-Determining Medical Malpractice in C-Section Cases
+How Is Medical Malpractice Determined in C-Section Cases?

 Not every C-section complication is caused by medical negligence, but when a doctor or medical staff fails to meet the accepted standard of care, they can be held accountable.
-To prove medical malpractice, families must show that a provider’s mistake directly caused serious injuries to the mother or baby.
+To prove malpractice, families must show that a provider’s mistake directly caused serious injuries to the mother or baby.

 Establishing a Breach of the Standard of Care

 Doctors, nurses, and other healthcare providers must follow established medical guidelines when performing a C-section.
 This is known as the standard of care, which refers to the level of skill and caution that a competent medical professional would use in similar circumstances.
-If a provider makes a preventable error—such as delaying an emergency C-section, using improper surgical techniques, or failing to monitor for fetal distress—they may have breached this standard.

 A breach of the standard of care means the provider did something that a reasonably skilled professional would not have done or failed to take necessary actions that could have prevented harm.